Skip to main content

 The film’s gorgeous cinematography reinforces this process of beautiful simplification.
 Consider the sequence for “Brown Skin Girl.”
 The scenes are shot with a soft, ethereal focus, bathed in golden light.
 The compositions often mimic the formal portraiture of European debutante balls, positioning its subjects, including Lupita Nyong’o and Naomi Campbell, alongside Beyoncé’s daughter, Blue Ivy, with a regal stillness.
 The camera’s gaze is undeniably reverent, celebrating Black women so often denied such adoration.
 Yet, the visual grammar is inherited directly from a Western, almost colonial, lens.
 The unspoken compliment is that these Black women are as beautiful, as regal, as worthy of a portrait as a European aristocrat.
 While powerfully affirming, this approach validates Black beauty by measuring it against a pre-existing European standard, subtly reinforcing the very power structures and hierarchies of taste it seems to critique rather than asserting a new, independent framework of value altogether.

 The sonic landscape reinforces these visual dynamics, where African musical elements are treated as spice rather than foundation.
 To be a foundation, a musical tradition requires its grammar to be respected.
 This means honoring the call-and-response structures that encode community dialogue, or the polyrhythms of a djembe ensemble that communicate specific events.
+In “Already,” for example, despite the presence of Ghanaian star Shatta Wale, the track’s production — credited to Major Lazer (Diplo) and the Picard brothers — flattens the song’s potential for polyrhythmic or call-and-response complexity into a single, looping drum pattern under a familiar pop chord progression.
 Instead, the film’s production, helmed by American producers, often smooths out these intricate and communicative functions, layering a single drum sample over a familiar pop chord progression.
 The instruments are transformed from active storytellers into passive atmospheres, placing African sound in service of an American narrative structure, even as the project claims to center the continent.
-And it is here, in the space between the project’s stated intentions and its structural reality, that the African collaborator must make an almost impossible choice.
+This is where the African collaborator faces the harder question.
 The critique of an American-led production’s aesthetic choices is one thing; understanding the motivations of the African artists who participated is another.
 Their presence complicates the narrative of extraction, revealing a system that is as seductive as it is inequitable.

 Consider an artist like Nigerian Laolu Senbanjo, who painted the body art in the film.
 His work undoubtedly reached more people in a single day than perhaps in his entire career.
 His participation forces us to ask the central question facing every creative in the global periphery: Should one refuse because the structure isn’t perfect?
 The question is not rhetorical; it is the fundamental dilemma.
 In a world where African artists struggle for visibility and capital, the choice is not between a “pure” path and a “compromised” one.
 It is a choice between a potentially career-making opportunity and continued obscurity.

 For performers such as Busiswa or Moonchild Sanelly, a feature on such a project can translate into a quadrupled global listenership or the kind of financial stability (e.g. rent paid for a year) that is otherwise unimaginable.
 This is not an abstract debate about cultural extraction; it is a material calculation for survival and advancement in an unforgiving industry.
-The critique, then, is not of the artists’ choice, but of a global structure so inequitable that it makes participation in one’s own commodification feel like the only path forward.
+The critique is of a global structure so inequitable that participation in one’s own commodification feels like the only path forward.
 The crucial question is not “Why did they say yes?” but “What system makes this the best offer they are likely to get?”
 When African creativity can only reach global audiences through American corporate mediation, when local artists must choose between invisibility and instrumentalization, the problem isn’t individual decision-making; it’s the architecture of cultural capitalism itself.
+Black Africans arriving in the West often face a double bind: they must contend with primitive, inaccurate stereotypes of Africa perpetuated by Western media, while in a country like the US they are often lumped together with Black Americans, a group whose culture and history are distinct from their own.
+That can feel like a form of re-victimization — erasing their specific identity and forcing them into a cultural box that isn’t theirs, further incentivizing social distance.

 Extraction and Affirmation